 What are your personal passions outside of work?

 First and foremost, I have a family.
-I have two young children, and when we moved to Maine two years ago they thought they’d moved to Disney World.
+I have two young children, and when we moved to Maine five years ago they thought they’d moved to Disney World.
 My wife, Nisha, and I love introducing them to new experiences, of which there are plenty here in the great outdoors of Maine.
 So lots of time with family is No. 1.
 I also ski and bike a ton.
 I very much enjoy being outside and doing outdoor activities and outdoor sports.

 And I’m really passionate around economic development.
 During my McKinsey career, I actually spent quite a bit of time helping countries and regions and cities develop their economies, which is often how the private sector, the government and the social sector work together to unlock economic growth.
 It’s something I’m very passionate about here in Maine, as well as in the work I do with local nonprofits such as FocusMaine.